How to take a headshot – 15 tips from a professional headshot photographer.

 It’s much harder if you have to wait for a self timer.
 But if you do, try and think about real emotions, funny moments, and things that make you happy.
 If waiting on a self-timer, pull your smile at the last second before the camera fires.

-- Experiement smiling with and without teeth, and try some serious expressions too.
+- Experiment with smiling with and without teeth, and try some serious expressions too.

-- Make your eyes look engaged, alive, and avoid a dead stare.
+- Make your eyes look engaged and alive.
 Soften them with a slight squint (“Smile with your eyes”).

 - Have fun, be silly, pull faces, and laugh as you go.